Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Logged events are automatically deleted after 30 days.
 If you want to keep them, go to Settings and check the Store logs option.
 Thus, Deskman will automatically export your daily logs to CSV and keep them in the data directory.

-To manually export the log, click ⇣CSV, located at the upper right corner.
+To export all log entries, click ⇣CSV, located at the upper right corner.

 Open the restrictions page, select the restrictions you need and click Apply.
 Most restrictions are activated instantly, but some of them work better after logging off Windows.
 In case something doesn't work as expected, try logging off.
 Some extreme cases may require a reboot.